 Sometimes EA applicants will have a higher rate of admission than regular applicants, but this is not always true.
-In Ohio State’s case (looking again at CollegeData), their early action admission rate was 66%.
-Of the 20,500 early applications they received, 66% of those were offered admission.
-Overall, the total number of applications was 44,845.
-Only 54% of those were offered admission.
+In Ohio State’s case (looking again at CollegeData), their early action admission rate was 62%.
+Of the 27,209 early applications, 62% of those were offered admission.
+Overall, the total number of applications was 47,782.
+Only 48% were offered admission.

 The deadline for scholarship consideration is often (but not always!) the same as the early action deadline so getting that application and all its supporting material in on time is important to be considered for scholarships.

 Institutions with rolling admissions review each application as it is received.
 They say “yes” or “no” on each one and continue in this manner until all their available spots are filled up.